goodsw4all/BraillePostCardApp/README.md

 # BraillePostCardApp
-Android app for 3D Printing Braille
+Android app for 3D Printing Braille. <br>
 This project start again when I purchase a new printer.

 * Project Description